typedb/typedb/spec.md

 ### Data instance / instance

-A term in an entity, relation, or attribute type.
+An element in an entity, relation, or attribute type.
 Special cases:

-* Entity: A term in an entity type.
+* Entity: An element in an entity type.
-* Relation: A term in a relation type.
+* Relation: An element in a relation type.
-* Attribute: A term in attribute type.
+* Attribute: An element in attribute type.
-* Object: A term in an entity or relation type.
+* Object: An element in an entity or relation type.
 * Roleplayer: Object that is cast into the element of a role type.
 * Owner: Object that is cast into the element of an ownership type.

 ### Data value / value

-A term in a value type.
+An element in a value type.

 ### Attribute instance value / attribute value

 An attribute cast into an element of its value type.

-### Data term / term
+### Data element / element

-Any term in any type (i.e. value or instance).
+Any element in any type (i.e. value or instance).

 ### Concept

-A term or a type.
+A element or a type.

 ### Type kind